-This amazing Texas Caviar is the perfect appetizer.
+Texas Caviar is the perfect appetizer to serve anytime.
 It’s super easy to make and insanely delicious.
 Black-eyed peas and colorful vegetables blended together in an Italian dressing make an awesome dip.
+For another awesome dip, try my Pico de Gallo.

-I used the following ingredients to make this ever popular appetizer: Black-eyed peas, golden hominy, green onions, tomatoes, green bell peppers, onions, jalapeño peppers, parsley, garlic, and zesty Italian dressing.
+I used the following ingredients to make this amazing Texas Caviar: Black-eyed peas, golden hominy, green onions, tomatoes, green bell peppers, onions, jalapeño peppers, parsley, garlic, and zesty Italian dressing.

 What is Hominy Anyway?